-\The dates were reviewed and approved by members of CMS's Interfaith Advisory Council (IAC) on 01.30.2020
+\The dates were reviewed and approved by members of CMS's Interfaith Advisory Council (IAC) on March 10, 2022

-Observance Description Birth of Baha'u'llah Baha'i Holy Day - The anniversary of the birth of Baha'u'llah, Prophet-founder of the Baha'i Faith.
+Observance Description Birth of Baha'u'llah Baha'i Holy Day - The Anniversary of the birth of Baha'u'llah, Prophet-Founder of the Baha'i Faith.
 Christmas Celebration of the birth of Christ.
 (Christian) Diwali Also called Deepavali, is a major Indian festival that is very significant in Hinduism.
 Known as the "Festival of Lights," it symbolizes the victory of good over evil, and lamps (called diyas or kandils) are lit as a sign of celebration and hope for humankind.
 Feast of Naw-Ruz Baha'i New Year's Day.
 First Day Ramadan The beginning of the Islamic holy month in which Muslims fast from sunrise to sunset each day.
 This does not require time off.
 Students who are fasting may ask to be excused from going to cafeteria at lunch time, choosing instead to go to media center or other classroom.
 Good Friday Observed by Christians the Friday before Easter.
 Commemorates Christ's crucifixion, death and entombment.
 (Christian) Guru Nanak Birthday Birthday of Founder and First Guru of Sikh Religion.
 Eid ul-Adha The Festival of the Sacrifice.
 Marks the end of the Hajj, the pilgrimage to Mecca, in which Muslims commemorate Abraham's willingness to sacrifice his son.
 Eid ul-Fitr The Festival of the Breaking of the Fast.
 Muslims mark the end of Ramadan by attending congregational prayers and celebrating with friends and relatives.
 Pesach/Passover Jewish festival marking the deliverance of the Jews from slavery in Egypt.
 Rosh Hashanah Jewish New Year and holy days.
 Days of renewed responsibility.
 Shavuot Jewish festival that commemorates the giving of the law (Torah) to Moses on Mt.
 Sinai.
 Shemini Atzeret The closing day of the Jewish festival of Sukkot.
 A day of prayer.
 Simchat Torah Jewish holy day.
 Reading of the law (Torah) is completed and begun anew in the synagogue.
 Sukkot Feast of Tabernacles.
 Jewish festival of thanksgiving, and the remembrance of the wandering in the wilderness after their exodus from Egypt.
+Vaisakhi Sikh New Year festival.
+Marks the start of the Punjabi New Year, but it is also a day to celebrate 1699 - the year when Sikhism was born as a collective faith.
 Yom Kippur Day of Atonement; most solemn of Jewish holy days.
 Observed with fasting, prayer and repentance.